 parties.
 Where individuals are joint tenants or tenants in common, assume the individual

-has the right to sell his/her interest in the property in the absence
+has the right to sell the individual's own interest in the property in the absence

-Although a spouse cannot sell his/her share of property held as tenants by the entirety,
+Although a spouse cannot sell a share of property held as tenants by the entirety,

-he/she is permitted to sell, mortgage or otherwise encumber his or her rights in the property,
+the spouse is permitted to sell, mortgage or otherwise encumber rights in the property,